wevm/viem/.changeset/two-ties-sort.md

 "viem": patch
 ---

-Fixes a bug where `serializeTransaction` was incorrectly encoding properties with zeros as values.
+Fixed an issue where `serializeTransaction` was incorrectly encoding zero-ish properties.